TechnikEmpire/NsfwNET/README.md

 ## Speed

-On a 6th gen i7 at 3.4 ghz, running on randomly sized images ranging from 1080P and <480P,  this processes at ~27msec per image, or ~37FPS.
+On a 6th gen i7 at 3.4 ghz, running on randomly sized images ranging from 1080P to <=480P,  this processes at ~27msec per image, or ~37FPS.

 ## Everything Else